 This off-the-beaten-path destination that includes the towns of Dinosaur, Craig and Maybell is ideal for nature lovers headed to Dinosaur National Monument, river-rats wanting to float on the Yampa River and history buffs scouting for rock art.

-While Moffat is a year-round spot, you must visit for authentic representations of the county’s cultural, historical, recreational and natural resources at Colorado’s Great Northwest Summer Kick-Off, May 4–11, 2019.
-With a week worth of events, there is something for everyone in the family to enjoy:
+While Moffat is a year-round spot, you must visit for authentic representations of the county’s cultural, historical, recreational and natural resources at Colorado’s Great Northwest Summer Kick-Off in early May.
+With a week worth of events, there's something for everyone in the family to enjoy:

 The “Where the Hell is Maybell” Bike Ride is a 30-mile varied terrain ride with free registration, so get off that Peloton and onto a real mountain bike.
 From the seat of your bike, you’ll get to see Colorado’s Great Northwest like no other, starting in Craig and ending in downtown Maybell.
 No need to be Lance Armstrong — you can go at your speed and take in the beauty as it unfolds around you.